silenzzz/RuTracker4j/README.md

 # RuTracker4j

-A Java library that provides access to RuTracker.org API.
+A Java library that provides access to RuTracker.org.

 ## Features